shermanloan/scejson-doc/doc/module-cd.md

 **Example - Request Envelope for Cd Module**

-The following is a sample SCE request for a Hpml calculation:
+The following is a sample SCE request for a Cd calculation:

 ```json
 {